-Table 5 provide the estimates for these five options.
+Table 5 provides the estimates for these five options.
+The numbers used in calculating alternatives A4 and A5 (i.e., the number of wild tagged fish captured and released into farm cages during the 40 fish sampling each year from the Australian surface fishery, and the number of these that were subsequently returned) are given in Table 6.
 Despite the differences among the values in Table 5, they still suggest that the estimates are relatively robust in that overall they suggest that they have been around 0.50 but with a declining trend.
-In this regard, the rerelease of wild tag fish into the farms are highly informative as there are no issues with respect to shedding, lack of independence, tagger-experience or differential reporting rates of seeded and wild tagged fish.
-As such, while uncertainty exists in the estimates of the reporting rate (as is inevitable in these kinds of tagging experiments), the estimates of the reporting rates from the tag seeding experiment would appear to be providing a reasonable basis for analysing the tag return data from the surface fishery
+In this regard, the re-release of wild tag fish into the farms are highly informative as there are no issues with respect to shedding, lack of independence, tagger-experience or differential reporting rates of seeded and wild tagged fish.
+As such, while uncertainty exists in the estimates of the reporting rate (as is inevitable in these kinds of tagging experiments), the estimates of the reporting rates from the tag seeding experiment would appear to be providing a reasonable basis for analysing the tag return data from the surface fishery.